Devon Windsor Gets Wet In Seriously Tiny Bikini Bottoms In Sizzling Video

 Devon Windsor is wading through the water in the tiniest pair of bikini bottoms in a new video posted to the official Instagram account of her popular swimwear line, Devon Windsor Swim.
 The clip, shared with fans on October 6, showed the flawless Victoria’s Secret model making her way through the ocean while modeling one of the more skimpy looks from her range.

-While walking through the blue ocean water, Windsor showed off a whole lot skin in the black two-piece, which was made up of a tiny string triangle top and a pair of seriously high-waisted bottoms that stretched up to tie almost as high as her waist.
-The tiny bottoms left very little to the imagination, which just a tiny piece of black material attached to the two string either side of her hips.
+While walking through the blue ocean water, Windsor showed off a whole lot of skin in the black two-piece, which was made up of a tiny string triangle top and a pair of seriously high-waisted bottoms that stretched up to tie almost as high as her waist.
+The tiny bottoms left very little to the imagination, with just a tiny piece of black material attached to the two strings on either side of her hips.

 Flashing her fit and toned body for the account’s followers, Devon also sported a bandana on her head and a pair of dark square sunglasses over her eyes to protect her eyes from the summer sun during her beach trip.

-She also accessorized her bikini with a chunky shell necklace wrapped around her neck as she walked along the water towards the camera for the beach video, which was taken to promote the range that was officially launched earlier this year.
+She also accessorized her bikini with a chunky shell necklace wrapped around her neck as she walked along the water toward the camera for the beach video, which was taken to promote the range that was officially launched earlier this year.

 But that wasn’t the only look at Devon’s bikini body that Instagram users were treated to over the weekend.